DatavenueLiveObjects/Azure-IoT-Hub-connector-to-install-on-Azure/README.md

 *20* - Connection string with host name, shared access key name and shared access key.
 The connection string should look like this: HostName=your_host_name;SharedAccessKeyName=your_key_name;SharedAccessKey=your_key
 *21* - IoT Hub host name
 *22* - How many threads will be used in message synchronization process
-*27* - Name of the MQTT queue for the device messages
+*27* - Name of the FIFO queue for the device messages
-*28* - Name of the MQTT queue for the device created events
+*28* - Name of the FIFO queue for the device created events
 *29* - Name of device group
 *32* - next IoT Hub (repeat lines 19-29)
 *36* - Application insights instrumentation key